Summer School on Natural Hazards in the Anthropocene

 Thematically, the summer school builds on the key research goals of the Centre of Natural Hazards and Disaster Science and aims to contribute to enhancing society's ability to prevent and cope with natural hazard risks in the local, national and international context.

 Through its inclusion of academics from different disciplines, the course aims to encourage lively exchanges and discussions amongst participants and experts.
 The summer school provides a unique international forum to explore the diverse dynamics of disaster risk reduction.

 This course has been designed for PhD students and postdocs, and participation is free.
-Moreover, the European Geosciences Union (EGU) is sponsoring travel grants to facilitate the attendance of key early career researchers.
+In the past, the European Geosciences Union (EGU) has sponsored travel grants to facilitate the attendance of key early career researchers.

 Giuliano Di Baldassarre (CNDS Director)